Helpful feeding information for your school-age child

 Vegetables.
 Vary your vegetables.
 Choose a variety of colorful vegetables, including dark green, red, and orange vegetables, legumes (peas and beans), and starchy vegetables.

 Fruits.
 Any fruit or 100% fruit juice counts as part of the fruit group.
 Fruits may be fresh, canned, frozen, or dried, and may be whole, cut up, or pureed.
-The American Academy of Pediatrics recommends children age 7 to 18 should limit juice to 8 ounces or 1 cup of juice per day.
+The American Academy of Pediatrics recommends that children ages 4 to 6 limit fruit juice to 4 to 6 ounces daily, while children ages 7 to 18 should limit juice to 8 ounces or 1 cup of juice per day.

 Protein.
 Go lean on protein.
 Choose low-fat or lean meats and poultry.
 Vary your protein routine.
 Choose more fish, nuts, seeds, peas, and beans.

-Oils are not a food group, yet some, like nut oils, have vital nutrients and can be included in the diet.
+Oils are not a food group, yet some, like nut and other plant oils, have vital nutrients.
+They should be included in the diet in small amounts.
 Animal fats are solid fats and should be avoided.

 Exercise and everyday physical activity should also be included with a healthy dietary plan.